wendycodeworks/MERN-Assignment/README.md

 ### R1.1 - Purpose

 This application is dedicated to  professionals in the technology industry and designed to help them connect through meetups, workshops, conferences and other live events.

 ### R1.2 - Functionality/Features

-Users
+Users: Registered users can create and discover events, send out invitations to other users, share their personal skills and interests as well as build a social reputation by keeping track of all their attended events.
+Users can get notified of upcoming events that they may be interested in based off their personal interests.

-Events
+Events: Users are free to create events and invite like-minded people to attend.
+Event creators will be able to see how many people are interested in their event, and be able to get a idea of the people who are intending on attending the event.

 Registration/RSVP

 Guest List

-Search
+Search: You can search for upcoming events that interest you, as well as discover other users and what they may have in common with you.

 ### R1.3 - Target Audience
 Professionals and aspiring professionals from the tech industry